Michigan capital tax Guide

 What Is a Simple Trick for Avoiding Capital Gains Tax?

-The primary residence exclusion is the most powerful tool for most people.
-If you lived in your home for at least two of the last five years, you can exclude up to $250,000 in gains ($500,000 for married couples) from both federal and Michigan taxes.
-For other assets, tax-loss harvesting and holding investments until death for stepped-up basis are common strategies.
+The primary residence exclusion is the most potent weapon for most people.
+If you owned and lived in your home for at least two of the last five years, you can exclude up to $250,000 ($500,000 for married couples) in gains from both federal and Michigan taxes.
+Tax-loss harvesting is common with other assets, as is holding investments until death for a stepped-up basis.

 What Triggers 20% Capital Gains Tax?

-The 20% federal capital gains rate applies to high-income taxpayers with long-term gains.
-For 2025, single filers pay 20% on gains if their taxable income exceeds $533,400, and married couples filing jointly pay 20% above $600,050.
-Michigan still charges its flat 4.25% regardless of your income level, so high earners face a combined rate of 24.25% plus potential Net Investment Income Tax.
+The federal capital gains tax rate for high-income taxpayers is 20% on long-term gains.
+In 2025, single filers pay 20% on gains if their taxable income exceeds $533,400, and married couples filing jointly pay 20% above $600,050.
+Michigan still has a flat tax rate of 4.25% regardless of how much you make, so high earners can end up paying a combined rate of 24.25% plus possibly the Net Investment Income Tax.

-If you’re dealing with a significant capital gains situation and want to explore your options, we’re here to help.
-No pressure, no obligation, just straight answers about how Michigan’s tax system affects your specific situation.
-Whether you’re planning a sale or already in the middle of one, understanding these rules can save you thousands in unnecessary taxes.
+If you’re faced with a big capital gains problem and want to look at your options, we’re here to help.
+No pressure, no obligation, just straight answers about how Michigan’s tax system affects you.
+If you are planning a sale or are in one, knowing these rules can save you thousands of dollars in unnecessary taxes.

 Get More Info On Options To Sell Your Home...